badsgahhl/pihole-browser-extension/README.md

 #### Error after clicking the Slider (was "on" before)

 This indicates that your API key is probably wrong.
 In the version >2.0.6 the options will show you if your key is wrong.
-Therefor check that you copied the key correctly and that there are no whitespaces, etc. in it.
+Check that you copied the key correctly and that there are no whitespaces, etc. in it.

 #### PiHole doesn't block ads after turning it on